Envis Centre, Ministry of Environment & Forest, Govt. of India

 Contribution of districts to the Total Ground Water Recharge in Kerala

-Annual Extractable Ground Water Recharge: The annual extractable ground water recharge was calculated as per the norms recommended in the 2015 methodology by deducting un-accounted losses and natural discharge (Environmental Flows) during the non-monsoon season from the Total Annual Recharge available.
-Annual Extractable Ground Water Recharge for the entire State is 5.19 billion cubic metre (BCM).
-The district-wise availability in the State ranges from 189.06 MCM in Idukki district to 589.82 MCM in Palakkad district.
-The spatial distribution of Annual Extractable Ground Water Recharge in Kerala as in March 2022 in depth units (m) is shown below:
+Annual Extractable Ground Water Recharge: The Annual Extractable Ground Water Recharge for the entire State is 5.01 billion cubic metre (BCM).
+The district-wise availability in the State ranges from 188.57 MCM in Idukki district to 567.68 MCM in Palakkad district.
+The spatial distribution of Annual Extractable Ground Water Recharge in Kerala as on 2023 in depth units (m) is shown below:

 Annual Ground water Allocation for Domestic Use as on 2025: The Annual Extractable Ground Water Resources are to be apportioned between domestic, industrial and irrigation uses.
 Among these, as per the National Water Policy, requirement for domestic water supply is to be accorded priority.
 The estimate of allocation for domestic water requirement has been computed to be 2.195 BCM as per GEC-2015 norms.

 Net Ground Water Availability for Future use: The water available for future use is obtained by deducting the allocation for domestic use and current extraction for Irrigation and Industrial uses from the Annual Extractable Ground Water Recharge.
-The resulting ground water potential is termed as the net annual ground water availability for future use and is computed to be 2.176 BCM.
-The district-wise net ground water availability ranges from 60.42 MCM in Kasaragod district to 243.84 MCM in Alappuzha district.
+The resulting ground water potential is termed as the net annual ground water availability for future use and is computed to be 2.016 BCM.
+The district-wise net ground water availability ranges from 55.29 MCM in Kasaragod district to 228.99 MCM in Kottayam district.
 District-wise status of Annual Extractable Ground Water Recharge and Ground Water Extraction for all uses is shown below:

-Stage of Ground Water Extraction and its Validation: The Stage of Ground Water Extraction of assessment units computed as the ratio of Existing Gross Ground Water Extraction for all uses and the Annual Extractable Ground Water Recharge expressed in percentage.
-The stage of Ground water extraction for the Kerala State is 52.56 %.
-The Stage of Ground Water Extraction is the highest in Kasaragod district (72.16%) and the lowest in Wayanad district (24.95%).
-Details on the total annual ground water recharge, net annual ground water availability and stages of ground water development in the State is given below:
+Stage of Ground Water Extraction and its Validation: The stage of Ground water extraction for the Kerala State is 54.55 %.
+The Stage of Ground Water Extraction is the highest in Kasaragod district (72.75%) and the lowest in Wayanad district (27.67%).

 Categorization of Blocks

-Categorization of Blocks in Kerala (As in March 2022)
+Categorization of Blocks (Kerala as in March 2023)

 Groundwater Management